Configuration

 directory.
 The config file is loaded from the current working directory, but you can specify the path to the configuration file by setting IGGY_CONFIG_PATH

-environment variable, for example export IGGY_CONFIG_PATH=configs/server.json
+environment variable, for example export IGGY_CONFIG_PATH=configs/server.toml

 (or other command depending on OS).
+You can also provide the .env

 Let's take a look at the configuration file, and discuss the available options.